Jazz Up Your Basic Guitar Chords - Jazz Guitar Lesson for Beginners

 Let's start with Major chords which are basically made up of a root (1), a major third (3) and a perfect fifth (5).
 These three notes are considered as the "skeleton" of the chord.
 The first thing to do when you want to make a basic chord more "jazzy" is to add the seventh.
-Then, the triad becomes a tertrad chord (a set of four notes).
+Then, the triad becomes a tertrad chord that is actually a set of four notes.
 Example with C major.

 |C major 7||C||E||G||B|